bytecodealliance/wasm-micro-runtime/samples/native-lib/README.md

 ## Preparation

 Please install WASI SDK, download the [wasi-sdk release](https://github.com/CraneStation/wasi-sdk/releases) and extract the archive to default path `/opt/wasi-sdk`.
-And install wabt, download the [wabt release](https://github.com/WebAssembly/wabt/releases) and extract the archive to default path `/opt/wabt`

 ## Build the sample